navojr/ITSP_Maze-Runner/Documentation.md

 * We referred to this website for OpenCV installation in Raspbian:http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/
 * Raspbian OS can be easily found in the official Website:https://www.raspberrypi.org/downloads/raspbian/
 * The SD card formatter(software) used for installing Raspbian can be found in this website:https://www.sdcard.org/downloads/formatter_4/
+* We used this website to make the Stepper motor circuit: http://howtomechatronics.com/tutorials/arduino/how-to-control-stepper-motor-with-a4988-driver-and-arduino/
 * For python, the official documentations came in handy:
  1. https://docs.python.org/2.7/tutorial/index.html
  2. http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html